-I’m going to be 1337% honest with you.
+I’m going to be 100% honest with you.

 The celebrity selfie has mixed results.
 And that’s because it ventures into bragging territory.

 All the other selfies we discussed raised our moods by being (somewhat) impressive.

 The interactive selfie showed wit.
 The sporty selfie showed skill.
 The skyscraper selfie showed courage.

-But posing with a celebrity can come across as try hard.
+But posing with a celebrity can come across as try-hard.

 And that’s because the selfie-maker is coasting on someone else’s achievements.

 A good middle ground is photoshopping yourself into existing celebrity photos.

 If you know Average Rob, you know exactly what I mean.

 If you don’t, check him out on Insta.
 Rob is a hilarious dude.